Pillar One: Multigenerational Vision

 Inheritance is what you leave for them, assets, money, and property.
 Heritage is what you leave in them, values, faith, character, and family identity.

 Both matter.
-But inheritance without heritage is fragile.
+But inheritance without heritage breaks down quickly.
 Studies show that seventy percent of wealthy families lose their wealth by the second generation, and ninety percent by the third.
 The Vanderbilt family is a frequently cited example.
 A fortune built across generations was gone within a few generations, not primarily because of bad financial management, but because the wealth was transferred without the wisdom, character, and identity needed to steward it.

 A strong heritage prepares the next generation to handle whatever inheritance they receive, and to pass both forward to those who come after them.